yohannes911/select2/doc/synch2.md

 hence `activate(0) < guard(1) < wait(1j)`.

 The proof of Theorem 2 is an indirectional one.
-Here we prove two further lemmas that is a result of the indirect assumption:
+Here we prove two further lemmas that would be the result of the indirect assumption:

 **Lemma 2: if both thread is selected and one of them was in a wait loop before it was selected then the other thread woke it up in a previos round**.
 Formally: